KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 | 2U                | 2GU               | 2B             | 7.5s per B            |
 | 4U                | 4GU               | 4C             | 5.3125s per C         |

+Day 5 Fayz Trials enhanced skill applies 8 Gauge Units of Cryo/Hydro/Pyro, for more details see this [Vault Entry](../../evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md#8gu-auras).

 ## Aura Application

 Aura application has a 0.8x modifier.
 This is also referred to as **Aura Tax**.